Xiawpohr/ethereum-gas-research/README.md

 - `MIN_BASE_FEE_PER_BLOB_GAS`: 1 wei
 - `BLOB_BASE_FEE_UPDATE_FRACTION`: 3338477

-### Case 1: The blob demand follows a Poisson distribution with lambda = 1
+### Scenario 1: The blob demand follows a Poisson distribution with lambda = 1

 The mean and variance of blob consumption per block are both 1, which is below `TARGET_BLOB_PER_BLOCK`, indicating an oversupply situation.
 As expected, the results show that `base_fee_per_blob_gas` remains at the `MIN_BASE_FEE_PER_BLOB_GAS` value.

 ![eip4844-t14400-r200-c1](./img/eip4844-t14400-r200-c1.png)

-### Case 2: The blob demand follows a Poisson distribution with lambda = 5
+### Scenario 2: The blob demand follows a Poisson distribution with lambda = 5

 The mean and variance of blob consumption per block are both 5, which is more than `TARGET_BLOB_PER_BLOCK`, indicating higher-than-desired blob demand.
 If demand remains high, `excess_blob_gas` will continue to increase, causing `base_fee_per_blob_gas` to rise exponentially.
 As expected, the results confirm this trend.

 ![eip4844-t14400-r200-c2](./img/eip4844-t14400-r200-c2.png)

-### Case 3: The blob demand follows a Poisson distribution with lambda = 3
+### Scenario 3: The blob demand follows a Poisson distribution with lambda = 3

 The mean blob consumption per block is 3, matching TARGET_BLOB_PER_BLOCK, representing a balanced state.
 In this scenario, `base_fee_per_blob_gas` is expected to remain stable without any upward or downward trend.
-The results confirm this, showing that `base_fee_per_blob_gas` stays at `MIN_BASE_FEE_PER_BLOB_GAS`, even though `excess_blob_gas` is higher than in Case 1.
+The results confirm this, showing that `base_fee_per_blob_gas` stays at `MIN_BASE_FEE_PER_BLOB_GAS`, even though `excess_blob_gas` is higher than in Scenario 1.

 ![eip4844-t14400-r200-c3](./img/eip4844-t14400-r200-c3.png)

-### Case 4: The blob demand follows an uniform distribution
+### Scenario 4: The blob demand follows an uniform distribution

-The mean of the blob consumption per block is 3, which is same as the case 3.
-The variance of it is 4.0, which is more than the case 3.
-That means the blob usage is more volatile in this situation.
-The result shows `excess_blob_gas` grows toward a level at which `base_fee_per_blob_gas` is above `MIN_BASE_FEE_PER_BLOB_GAS`.
-And `excess_blob_gas` and `base_fee_per_blob_gas` tend to reach an equilibrium after a period of time.

-The mean blob consumption per block is 3, the same as in Case 3, but with a higher variance of 4.0, indicating greater volatility in blob usage.
+The mean blob consumption per block is 3, the same as in Scenario 3, but with a higher variance of 4.0, indicating greater volatility in blob usage.
 The results show that `excess_blob_gas` increases to a level where `base_fee_per_blob_gas` rises above `MIN_BASE_FEE_PER_BLOB_GAS`.
 Over time, both `excess_blob_gas` and `base_fee_per_blob_gas` tend to stabilize, reaching an equilibrium.

 ![eip4844-t14400-r200-c4](./img/eip4844-t14400-r200-c4.png)

-### Case 5: The blob demand follows a bimodal distribution with mean = 3
+### Scenario 5: The blob demand follows a bimodal distribution with mean = 3

 What happens when blob demand becomes highly volatile?
-In Case 5, there is a 50% chance of consuming 0 blobs and a 50% chance of consuming 6 blobs.
+In Scenario 5, there is a 50% chance of consuming 0 blobs and a 50% chance of consuming 6 blobs.
 Despite this fluctuation, the mean of blob consumption remains 3, equal to TARGET_BLOB_PER_BLOCK, but with a higher variance of 9.0.
-The results are similar to Case 4, where `excess_blob_gas` and `base_fee_per_blob_gas` tend to gradually stabilize over time.
-However, both values in Case 5 are higher than those observed in Case 4.
+The results are similar to Scenario 4, where `excess_blob_gas` and `base_fee_per_blob_gas` tend to gradually stabilize over time.
+However, both values in Scenario 5 are higher than those observed in Scenario 4.

 ![eip4844-t14400-r200-c5](./img/eip4844-t14400-r200-c5.png)